Careers

 NOW HIRING:

 Details for all available positions are listed below.
 Click HERE to download an application then click HERE to email a completed application to admin@acchd.us.
+All job descriptions included on this page reflect the general duties considered necessary to describe the principle responsibilities of the job as identified and shall not be considered as a detailed description of all work requirements that may be inherent to the position.

 INTERNSHIPS: